What Is Inventory Days on Hand (DOH)? How to Calculate and Improve It

 DOH = ($100,000 / $1,000,000) * 365 = 36.5 days

-In this scenario, the business has approximately 36.5 days’ worth of inventory available to support its operations.
+In this scenario, the business has approximately 36.5 days’ worth of inventory available.

 The Impact of DOH on Business Operations

-Inventory Days on Hand has far-reaching effects on various aspects of a business’s operations and financial health.
-DOH impacts cash flow, liquidity, and operational efficiency.
+Inventory days on hand has far-reaching effects on various aspects of a business’s operations and financial health, which we break down in detail below.

 Strategies to Optimize Inventory Days on Hand

-To optimize DOH and improve overall inventory performance, businesses can adopt various strategies, including using inventory management software, improving supplier relationships, and implementing sales strategies.
+To optimize DOH and improve overall inventory performance, businesses can adopt the following strategies.

 Implementing Effective Sales Strategies